General Student Privacy Notice Information

-We also may process your Personal Information because it is necessary for our legitimate interests.
-In this respect, we may use your Personal Information for any of the following:
+We also process your personal data where it is necessary for our legitimate interests.
+In this respect, we may use your personal data for any of the following:

 - To provide you with educational services which may not be set out in our Student Code of Conduct or our Extended Campus Code of Conduct, but which are nevertheless a part of our academic and educational mission;

 - To monitor and evaluate the performance and effectiveness of the university, including by training our employees or monitoring their performance;